-- b) A description of the main assumptions and judgments made by the entity by applying what is stated in this interpretation (such as assumptions and judgments about when the uncertainty arising from changes in reference interest rates will cease to exist); - Since we do not have coverage relationships associated with Libor it was not necessary to make any assumption.
-Later when we migrate to funding TIIE we will review the coverage scheme. - c) About the reference interest rates involved in the main hedging relationships of Monex, S.A.B.; - Later in Monex, S.A.B., for the Libor rate, the change from TIIE to funding TIIE will be considered. - The amount of risk exposure that the entity manages that is directly affected by changes in reference interest rates;
+b.
+A description of the main assumptions and judgments made by the entity by applying what is stated in this interpretation (such as assumptions and judgments about when the uncertainty arising from changes in reference interest rates will cease to exist);

+Since we do not have coverage relationships associated with Libor it was not necessary to make any assumption.
+Later when we migrate to funding TIIE we will review the coverage scheme.

+- c.
+About the reference interest rates involved in the main hedging relationships of the Financial Group; - Later in the Financial Group, for the Libor rate, the change from TIIE to funding ITIE will be considered. - d.
+The amount of risk exposure that the entity manages that is directly affected by changes in reference interest rates;